NoteDance/Note/README.md

 # Parallel optimization:
 You can use parallel optimization to speed up neural network training,parallel optimization speed up training by multithreading.

-parallel optimization:
+Note have two types of parallel optimization:
+1. not parallel computing gradient and optimizing.
-parallel computing gradient and optimizing.
+2. parallel computing gradient and optimizing.

 parallel optimization may cause training instability but it can make the loss function jump out of the local minimum.